Starting Thursday, the nation’s 64 best softball teams will begin the chase for the NCAA championship, and a familiar team is the favorite.

 – Oklahoma Sooners softball player Eliyah Flores gets baptized at team facility

-– Nicole Newman follows Christ, leads Drake softball into playoffs with fifth perfect game of 2019
+– Nicole Newman follows Christ, leads Drake softball into playoffs w/ 5th perfect game

 – Two-time national-champion softball player Justine McLean gets baptized